Write a comment

 making Easter cake molds - photo step 12

-13. Now fold it down to the bottom of the can.
+13. Fold the bottom edge inward toward the bottom of the can.

 making Easter cake molds - photo step 13

-14. Spread paste on the folded edges and place the paper bottom on top.
+14. Spread paste on the folded edges; place a paper circle bottom on top.

 making Easter cake molds - photo step 14